RoboPhred/node-microinject/README.md

 The API of this module is a subset of a legacy version of [InversifyJS](https://github.com/inversify/InversifyJS).

 InversifyJS provided a good feature set, but failed on the first 3 requirements.
-As a result, this project was created as an api-compatible stand-in of the subset Inversify features I was using at the time.
+As a result, this project was created as an api-compatible stand-in for a subset of InversifyJS features I was using at the time.
-While this library uses a subset of the InversifyJS API, it is not a fork.
-It has been written from the ground up.
+Despite this, it is not a fork, and has been written from the ground up.

 # Design philosophy